By Dr Suzan Elharmeel, fertility specialist at City Fertility Gold Coast.

 Polycystic Ovary Syndrome (PCOS) is a disorder of the endocrine system that can affect a woman’s fertility.
 Unfortunately, it is relatively common, with an estimated 10 to 20 per cent of women of reproductive age affected by it.
 However, the problem is that up to 70 per cent of cases appear to be going undiagnosed.
-This is due to patients not exhibiting all the common symptoms, and therefore the diagnosis being discounted too soon.
+This is due to patients not exhibiting all the common symptoms, and therefore, the diagnosis being discounted too soon.

 The endocrine system is a network of glands that produce and release hormones that help control many important body functions, including the body’s ability to convert food into energy that powers cells and organs.
 The endocrine system influences how the heart beats, how bones and tissues grow, and even your capacity to make a baby.
 It plays a vital role in whether or not you develop diabetes, thyroid disease, growth disorders, sexual dysfunction, and a host of other hormone-related disorders.

-PCOS is a specific hormonal/enzyme imbalance in the endocrine system causing an overproduction of androgens (testosterone) that interfere with the normal development of eggs and their release from the female ovaries.
+PCOS is a specific hormonal/enzyme imbalance in the endocrine system, causing an overproduction of androgens (testosterone) that interfere with the normal development of eggs and their release from the female ovaries.
 PCOS is a leading cause of subfertility.

-In women with PCOS, estrogen is usually produced in normal amounts, testosterone is produced in excessive amounts and progesterone may be produced irregularly or not at all.
+In women with PCOS, estrogen is usually produced in normal amounts, testosterone is produced in excessive amounts, and progesterone may be produced irregularly or not at all.

-It is unknown what causes the hormones to be imbalanced.
+It is unknown what causes hormonal imbalances.

-We look at three key factors to begin with: the menstrual cycle; excessive acne; and excessive hair growth.
-If some or all of these symptoms are present then we usually begin some blood tests, including a hormone profile and in particular androgen levels (testosterone, free androgen index).
+We look at three key factors to begin with: the menstrual cycle, excessive acne, and excessive hair growth.
+If some or all of these symptoms are present, then we usually begin some blood tests, including a hormone profile and, in particular, androgen levels (testosterone, free androgen index).
 An ultrasound is also useful to look for the presence of a large ovarian volume or multiple small ovarian cysts.

 With PCOS, there is abnormal follicular growth in response to the hormone cycle.
 There is a lack of ovulation (anovulation) and progesterone production.
 There is significant subfertility and there is unopposed estrogen, which not only affect fertility but also other aspects of health.